-The police and in particular the Defendants disobeyed and continue to disobey Section 1.2 Police Services Act, Ontario by withholding services, not safeguarding fundamental rights and freedoms.
+Section 1.2 Police Services Act, Ontario by withholding services, not safeguarding the fundamental rights and freedoms.

-The Defendants neglected and continue to neglect acknowledging absence of overwhelming COVID-19 emergency cases in hospitals, and other evidence from doctors pressured to record COVID-19 on a death certificate despite death from dominant pre-conditions.
+The Defendants neglected and continue to neglect acknowledging absence of overwhelming COVID-19 emergency cases in hospitals, and other evidence from

 The Defendants who disobeyed their statutory duties and acted outside statutory authority are privately liable.